exercism/v3/languages/csharp/reference/exercise-concepts/space-age.md

 - visibility: making tested method and tested class `public` while making class members which contain data `private`
 - imports: import types through `using` statements
 - expression-bodied members: it makes the code cleaner for On{Planet} methods
-- type double: the return value of the On{Planet} methods and the argument of the class constructor is of type double, meaning the user must be exposed to working with floating point numbers
+- double: the return value of the On{Planet} methods and the argument of the class constructor is of type double, meaning the user must be exposed to working with floating point numbers
 - division operator: user must know how to use binary arithmetic operators

 ## Approach using constants